Rack Cooling – What is it?

-All rack-mounted servers and data comms devices consume electrical power which ends up heating these devices.
+Rack-mount servers and data comms devices consume electrical power which ends up heating these devices.
 If they are not cooled, then their speed of operation and failure rate are badly affected.
 This is where rack cooling comes in.
 The phrase ‘rack cooling’ refers primarily to the process of cooling the rack in a cabinet.
 ‘Rack cooling’ can also be used to refer to the device that is engaged in the cooling.
 The amount of cooling necessary in a cabinet will vary enormously, depending on the equipment it houses.
 How server racks are cooled will depend on the location of the cabinet and the amount of cooling required.
 Rack cooling as a function is defined and described, from the largest scale to the smallest, as ‘Cold Aisle containment’, ‘In-Row’ cooling and ‘In-Rack’ cooling.

-Rack cooling in data centres uses complex cooling systems.
-These involve large cooling devices and underfloor ducting for the delivery of the cooling air to go to each cabinet, and the use of enclosed aisles so that the hot waste air the cabinets does not mix with the cooling air.
+Cooling IT equipment in data centres uses complex cooling systems.
+Cold aisle containment involves large cooling devices and underfloor ducting for the delivery of the cooling air to go to each cabinet, and the use of enclosed aisles so that the hot waste air the cabinets does not mix with the cooling air.
 Cooling systems used in purpose-built data centres to cool all the equipment in the server racks.
 19” racks form the basic structure of datacentres and Cold Aisle containment cooling is achieved by the positioning of the racks to effectively contain and separate the cold and hot air.

 Server Room Cooling